 I mean really, who are you?

 This is a question I have been asking myself a lot lately and I must admit the conclusions I came to were a little startling not to mention deep.
 I realized that any search for happiness, love, and goodness begins with this simple question.

 Who are you?

 We are male, female, young, old, daughter, Canadian, married, single, thin, successful.
 We are categories.
-We are also our relationships to those categories.
+Also we are our relationships to those categories.
 At least that is what we identify with at the end of the day.
 When searching for who we are in moments of doubt or looking for the confidence to build upon who we are we turn to those categories for support and guidance.

 But is that who we really are?
 Are we just labels and categories?

 I like to think we are more.
 In fact, I know we are, but how do we discover it while buried in these false and often projected labels?

 Discovering who we truly are can and will take a lifetime, but introduction starts with the desire to begin.
 To really look deep and be brave enough to cast aside labels and our armor.
 After all, how can we be happy in this life if we don’t start with the basic most important connection we have to ourselves?

 To begin check out these four tips to help you connect with the real you.
 Good luck!